The Middlebury Institute of International Studies at Monterey is part of the Middlebury network of schools and programs.

-Offers graduate-level programs in 16 countries to students from Middlebury's Language Schools and the Monterey Institute of International Studies.
-Also offers academic programs for undergraduate students.
+The Middlebury-C.V.
+Starr Schools Abroad offer graduate-level programs in 16 countries to students from Middlebury's Language Schools and the Middlebury Institute of International Studies, as well as academic programs for undergraduate students.

-An 8-week intensive learning program where students can gain a solid foundation or improve overall proficiency in a language.
-Offers beginner, intermediate, and advanced level programs in 6 different languages.
+In this eight-week intensive learning program, students can gain a solid foundation or improve overall proficiency in a language through beginner, intermediate, and advanced level programs in six different languages.

-A four-week immersive summer language academy for students in grades 8–12, modeled after the Middlebury Language Schools.
-Offers programs at four different sites around the United States in Arabic, Chinese, French, German, and Spanish.
+This four-week immersive summer language academy for students in grades 8–12 is modeled after the Middlebury Language Schools, and offers programs at four different sites around the United States in Arabic, Chinese, French, German, and Spanish.

 Middlebury in DC

-Our new office in Washington DC gives students, faculty and staff from Middlebury College and the Monterey Institute of International Studies access to a wealth of resources in the nation's capital.
+Our office in Washington D.C. gives students, faculty and staff from Middlebury College and the Middlebury Institute of International Studies at Monterey access to a wealth of resources in the nation's capital.